yao-creative/yiyaotan-site/content/blog/ee/invariants.md

 12. **Build a company with culture.**

 13. **Keep asking why.
-When suggested something new, ask why.** --> fastest way to figure out the invariants.
+When suggested something new, ask why would they say this first.** --> fastest way to figure out the invariants.

 14. **Focus on the most important things and figure out the bottlenecks and repeat.**